 Manifest - Data Driven Groups

-- For a division add the 2 digit identifier:
+- For all current employees in a division add the 2 digit identifier:

 - For a department add the next two digit identifier onto that: